kastriot96/blog/README.md

 # Project Blog

 Hello there, since i was assured that i have enough skills to continue something further than pure Python , i decided to learn Django framework.
 So , this is one of my first projects that i have developed .
+A blog , with different functionalities such as saving the post to review it later , adding a comment , collection of posts and so on :)

 ![Project Outlook](gif.gif)